-The Asian Studies Program Fall Semester Online Program is our first initiative in this endeavor.
-The full version of Japanese language courses as well as selected lecture courses on Japan and Asia are offered free to students at our partner institutions.
-The Program includes involvement in intercultural engagement activities with local students at Kansai Gaidai.
+We have decided that the Asian Studies Program will continue to provide Spring Semester 2022 as an online format like the past three semesters.
+The full version of Japanese language courses as well as selected lecture courses on Japan and Asia are offered FREE to students at our partner institutions.

 We hope many students will take advantage of our programs to overcome boundaries and develop new pathways to a deeper understanding of the world.

 (Past announcements will be listed under this section)

 Nominations open for the online Spring 2022 semester!